data-fair/capture/README.md

 Consider reading this article https://github.com/Zenika/alpine-chrome#3-ways-to-securely-use-chrome-headless-with-this-image

 We recommend using [./seccomp.json](./seccomp.json).
-If you trust all pages opened by capture you can use PUPPETEER_ARGS=["--no-sadnbox"] environment variable.
+If you trust all pages opened by capture you can use PUPPETEER_ARGS=["--no-sandbox"] environment variable.